 A strong CV is imperative but don’t forget to prepare a traditional portfolio as well.
 This is often essential for job interviews as employers like having a physical body of work to flick through.

 Less is more when it comes to a printed portfolio.
 Collate all of your best work and don’t go too overboard on the information.
-You’ll be expected to talk through some of your pieces anyway, so you can fill in any gaps during the interview.
+You’ll be expected to talk through some of your pieces anyway so that you can fill in any gaps during the interview.
 Just make sure you practice pitching yourself; you want to appear confident, passionate and creative when you’re talking through your work.

-Creating a printed portfolio can be a lengthy process but investing time in it will lead to better career success.
+Creating a printed portfolio can be a lengthy process, but investing time in it will lead to better career success.
 Printed portfolios are never 100% finished either; you should always be improving and updating it.

 7. Create an online portfolio